anabatsh/TT_pro/README.md

 1. Run `python calc.py control` to solve the optimal control problem.
 The results will be presented in the text file `result/logs/control.txt`.

+2. Run `python calc.py control_constr` to solve the optimal control problem with constraints.
+The results will be presented in the text file `result/logs/control_constr.txt`.

-2. Run `python calc.py func` to perform computations for various analytical multivariable functions.
+3. Run `python calc.py func` to perform computations for various analytical multivariable functions.
 The results will be presented in the text file `result/logs/func.txt`.

-3. Run `python calc.py qubo` to solve the QUBO problem.
+4. Run `python calc.py qubo` to solve the QUBO problem.
 The results will be presented in the text file `result/logs/qubo.txt`.

 ## Authors